Heritage Festival 2025 Events

 Heritage | Outdoor

-Sat 12 July 2025 at 10:00
+Sat 12 July 2025 - 10am to 4pm

 Thornton Antiquarians Exhibition

 Thornton Antiquarian Archive present their annual exhibition at Thornton Community Centre.
 Dive through the history books and discover the tales of Thornton’s past.
 This comprehensive exhibition explores Thornton’s heritage, from memories of trolley busses to textile heritage and cottage industries.
 Speak to local historians, look at maps, books and photographs which detail life in the village from centuries ago.
 Hear about Arthur Bryant – the maggot king and why Thornton has some unusual place names such as ‘Spite & Malice’ & ‘Worlds End’.
 Thornton Antiquarians Society is a volunteer run archive based at South Square Centre in Thornton.
 Weekly talks take place at Thornton Community Centre.
 New members welcome.
-Free, Donations Welcome
+Free, Donations Welcome.

 Venue: Thornton Community Centre, Market St, BD13 3HW

-Heritage | Exhibtion
+Heritage | Exhibition

-Sat 12 July 2025 at 10:00
+Sat 12 July 2025 - 10am onwards

-Guided Tour of World Heritage Saltaire
+Four FREE Guided Tours of World Heritage Saltaire

-See Saltaire on a tour led by knowledgable local historians.
-Yours experience will start at the United Reformed Church with a slideshow painting Saltaire's history.
-Following this, you will visit the churche's glorious worship room and Sir Titus Salt's family mausoleum.
+Following this, you will visit the church's glorious worship room and Sir Titus Salt's family mausoleum.
 A walking tour of the villages star locations follows.

 Heritage | Tour

-Sat 12 July 2025 at 11:00
+Sat 12 July 2025 - 11am to 4pm

 Snapshots of Ilkley: Youthful Visions & Historic Reflections

-photoILKLEY – is a grassroots photography festival, celebrating photography’s unique power to connect, to question, and to see the world anew.
+photoILKLEY is a grassroots photography festival, celebrating photography’s unique power to connect, to question, and to see the world anew.
 Committed to making space for younger voices too, a key part of the festival is the Young Photographer Competition, inviting children and young people to share their own visions of Ilkley and the world, offering a vital platform for emerging talents and fresh perspectives.
 The winning images from the competition form the basis of this exhibition.
-The Great Flood exhibition Suddenly, in the middle of a hot summer’s day, there was a violent thunderstorm over IlkleyMoor.
-It lasted several hours, turning the streets of the town into tributaries of the RiverWharfe.
-The exhibition describes the resulting devastation.
-The Wharfedale Airedale Observer from 20 July 1900 carried an extensive report much of which is used in the exhibition together with photographs from the time.
-The Exhibition is provided by Ilkley Civic Society’s Local History Hub.
-Both exhibitions are FREE to enter.

 Venue: Ilkley Manor House, Castle Yard, Ilkley LS29 9DT